liujialin8931/liujialin8931.github.io/index.md

 > [Email](jialin.liu@nyu.edu)

-### My Cats （updated on March 09, 2020）
+### Team members （updated on March 09, 2020）

-> I have two lovely cats, a 15-months-old cute girl Xiang-Xiang (Munchkin British Short hair) and a 6-months-old gentleman Da-Ju (Chinese Garden Cat).
+> I have two significant team members, a 15-months-old cute girl Xiang-Xiang (Munchkin British Short hair) and a 6-months-old gentleman Da-Ju (Chinese Garden Cat).
 Xiang-Xiang is an inherited name from my grandmother's dog.
 Xiang-Xiang followed me moving to different places for many times, so she has a blood of brave.
 I adopted Da-Ju the last autumn from my colleague's back yard, he is greedy and super-active.
 I love them so much as the same as I appreciate my life.

 > Second day Da-Ju came home
 ![Second day Da-Ju came home](https://s2.ax1x.com/2020/03/09/8SHZ6S.jpg)